I found white powder — Is my loved one doing cocaine?

 Dear Reader and Big Brother,

-Talking with friends or family members about drug use can be tricky because opinions about drug use (including alcohol and tobacco) vary widely and are often strongly held.
-Especially with illegal drugs like cocaine, there could be a strong stigma or danger associated with acknowledging use.
+Talking with friends or family members about drug use can be tricky!
+Folks' feelings about substance use (including alcohol, tobacco, and other drugs) vary widely and are often strongly held.
+Especially when discussing illegal substances, such as cocaine, there may be a stigma or fear associated with acknowledging use.
 When considering what either of you might do next, it may be good to consider what might be behind your assumptions around use and how you might approach it if you choose to talk further with the person you care about.

-In this situation, it seems like the bottom line is that you care about your friend or family member and want to support her/him.
-Talking about a possible drug problem is an expression of your concern.
-Though it might be perceived as an accusation, perhaps you can frame the discussion in a way that makes clear that you are not trying to find fault or be judgmental.
-It may also make the person feel more comfortable when talking about this if you assure her/him that the conversation will be completely confidential.
-Details will only be revealed to those who absolutely would need to know about it, such as health care providers or counselors if s/he decides to seek treatment.
+Reader and Big Brother, it sounds like you’re coming from a place of concern for your friend and family member and want to support them.
+Though it might be perceived as an accusation, perhaps the discussion can be framed in a way that makes it clear that you aren't trying to find fault or be judgmental.
+It may also make the person feel more comfortable when talking about this if you assure them that the conversation will be completely confidential.
+Details will only be revealed to those who absolutely need to know about it, such as health care providers or mental health professionals if they decide to seek treatment.

-You may want to keep in mind that if the person does have a problem, s/he may feel embarrassed or not want to admit to using drugs.
-By expressing your concern, you may want to let her or him know that s/he has options for seeking help if s/he chooses, even if s/he doesn't want to talk about it in this moment.
+It may be helpful to remember that they may feel embarrassed or not want to admit to using drugs.
+Expressing your concern and providing resources to let them know that they have options for seeking help can open the door for further discussion even if they don't want to talk about it in this moment.
 Being prepared with this information and sharing it if the person is open to receiving it may be a way you can show support.
 An example of one resource could be to give a number for a local support group like Narcotics Anonymous (NA).
 You can find more information about NA and a listing of meetings in different cities online.
-In the end, it is each person's responsibility to make choices; you can't choose for her/him.
-It may take time for someone with a problem to decide to ask for help.
+In the end, it's each person's responsibility to make their own choices.

-It can be scary and upsetting if someone you care about has a drug problem.
-If you want to get support for yourself, you might consider talking with someone you trust, like a counselor, or someone from one of the resources listed above.
-If you are a Columbia University student, you can make an appointment with a counselor by calling Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
-Privacy and confidentiality are usually important to maintaining trust among friends, so you might want to think carefully about what kind of information you share and with whom you share it, if you are not talking with a professional.
+It can be upsetting if someone you care for struggles with their drug use.
+Additionally, if you would like to get support for yourself, you might consider talking with someone you trust, such as a mental health professional.
+Privacy and confidentiality are often essential in maintaining trust among friends and family members, so you may want to think carefully about what kind of information you share and with whom you share it, if you aren't talking with a professional about your friend.